Can a Third Party Win?

 Understanding How a Third Party Can or Can’t Win

-For 2016 there are only two “major” parties on the ballot in all 50 states in terms of the Presidential election: Democrats and Republicans.
+For 2016 there are only two viable “major” parties on the ballot in all 50 states in the Presidential election: Democrats and Republicans.

 Third parties have won states in the past.
 They have never won the majority of states needed to win a Presidential race, and haven’t won a Congressional seat very often in practice.
 Consider that Bernie Sanders is the only non-major party official currently sitting in Congress and he even ran as a Democrat in the Presidential Primary.

-In local and state races, where there are many third parties running and there is less competition, a win is much more practical and can help create diversity in your state and region.
+In local and state races there are many third parties running, and there may be less competition.
+A third party victory is much more possible.
+It could help create diversity in your state and region.

 An Exception to the Third Party Can’t Win Rule

-There is one exception to the above in terms of the Presidential election.
-If the vote is split enough and the vote goes to the House then technically a more obscure party could win by being voted in by the House despite not having a majority of popular or electoral votes.
-In my opinion, this very unlikely scenario is probably the only way for a third party to win the Presidency in 2016.
+There is one exception to the above in a Presidential election.
+If the vote is split and goes to the House then technically a more obscure party could win by being voted in by the House despite not having a majority of popular or electoral votes.
+In my opinion, this very unlikely scenario is probably the only way for a third party to win the Presidency.

 When thinking “a can third party win,” one should remember Van Buren’s Free Soil Party, Bryan’s Progressive Free-Silver People’s Party, Teddy’s Progressive Bull Moose Party, and George Wallace’s States’ Rights Party.
 All failed to win the Presidency despite their popularity and instead “split the vote” and “upset the election.”

 The 1824 Election Explained.
-This election essentially involves a third party upset and the splitting of the Democratic-Republican party into the current parties.
-They had previously been split but came together in the Era of Good Feelings briefly.
-In this case, all parties were different flavors of Democratic-Republicans, so the split is a little odd.
-From shortly after this era until Clinton’s time, the Democratic party would always contain a Southern Conservative faction, although from 1900’s on a solid social liberal wing, think FDR and Kennedy) grows alongside it.
+This election involved a third party upset and splitting of the Democratic-Republican party into the current parties.
+They had previously been split but came together briefly in the Era of Good Feelings.
+In this case, all parties were different varieties of Democratic-Republicans.
+From shortly after this era until Clinton’s time, the Democratic party would always contain a Southern Conservative faction, although, from 1900’s on, a solid social liberal wing, (think FDR and Kennedy) grew alongside it.
 Learn more about the party switches.